arjun-natarajan99/cs124/docs/design.md

 ## Alternative Design Considerations

-The main alternative design choice that we discussed was automatically moving completed items to the bottom of the list.
-The thought behind this was that uncompleted items would likely be more important to the user, and if they happened to have a long list then it might be frustrating to have to scroll through all of the completed items.
-However, we decided that having the option to hide the completed items handled this case.
+The main alternative design choice that we discussed had to do with how we should display multiple lists in the main page of our app.
+One idea was to have tabs in the app that the user could click on to maneuver between different to-do lists.
+However, we decided that it was better to display the list names vertically and highlight/bold a list while it is being hovered over, to indicate that the user can click on it.

 ## User Testing

-For user testing, we showed the application to two friends and had them interact with the interface without any guidance.
-We found that for each task and at each stage, our design lined up with what the user expected and there were no usability concerns.
-We observed that our implementation of dimming the inputs on edit mode was appreciated.
-Additionally, people found the descriptions of the sorting drop-down and its design/layout on the screen to be understandable.
+For user testing, we showed the application to a friend of ours and asked them to create new lists and add items in each of them, while marking a couple as complete and then hiding/deleting them.
+During this testing, we learned that our button for hiding completed items was not easily understandable.
+So, we switched to using an animated toggle to indicate whether the list is currently hiding completed items or not.

+For accessibility testing, we had a friend of ours to try using our application while closing their eyes and using only the keyboard.
+From this testing we discovered that we needed to fix descriptions for the deletion of list items, editing of a list's name, and the back button for going back to the main page.

 ## Final Design